Li Fu Lee: Legacy

 Lee was the only known Chinese woman who studied at MIT from 1877 to 1931.
 She was one of the 25 women who graduated in 1929.
 She was one of the first women to earn a Bachelor of Science in electrical engineering at MIT.
-She was part of an exhibition commemorating the 140th anniversary of the enrollment of the first Chinese student at MIT in 1877 called China Comes to Tech: 1877–1931.
+Her story was included as part of an exhibition commemorating the 140th anniversary in 2017 of the enrollment of the first Chinese student at MIT in 1877, called China Comes to Tech: 1877–1931.
 It was shown at MIT's Maihaugen Gallery from February 2017 to March 2018.
 The website China Comes to MIT, a supplement to the exhibition, has an article on her saying that she "was a pioneer among women, not only in China, but in the US as well."
-Chowdhury (2022) noted that although women studying science and engineering became commonplace in China and the lack of female role models may no longer be an issue, "the story of [Lee] remains relevant as an example of how it all began."
+Chowdhury argued that women studying science and engineering had become commonplace in China and the lack of female role models may no longer be an issue, "the story of [Lee] remains relevant as an example of how it all began."